 Where is Mark Kinsella now?

-Regarded by many as one of Charlton Athletic’s greatest players, Mark Kinsella finally retired from playing in 2006 whilst playing and coaching at Walsall.
+Regarded by many as one of Charlton Athletic’s greatest players of the modern era, Mark Kinsella finally retired from playing in 2006 after a couple of years playing and coaching at Walsall.

 Kinsella was back in football just six months later when he was appointed manager of non-league Daventry Town.